 Atlantic City, New Jersey

-The purpose and the interest of this organization is to provide education and training by hosting an annual New Jersey Emergency Preparedness Conference for all persons and agencies involved in the emergency management field.
-The conference provides training, coordination, and promotes the development of public & private partnerships in planning, response, recovery and mitigation in all types of emergencies.
+Planning is still underway for the training and breakout session opportunities, so check back frequently for updates.
+The purpose of the conference is to provide education and training by hosting an annual New Jersey Emergency Preparedness Conference for all persons and agencies involved in the emergency management field.
+The annual conference provides training and coordination, and promotes the development of public and private partnerships in planning, response, recovery and mitigation in all types of emergencies.